kytos/kytos/README.md

 [![Tests][tests-icon]][tests-url]
 [![License][license-icon]][license-url]

-*Kyco* is the main controller of Kytos Project.
-We use *python-openflow* library to parse low level OpenFlow messages.
+*Kyco* is the main component of Kytos Project.
+Kytos Controller (Kyco) uses *python-openflow* library to parse low level OpenFlow messages.

 This code is part of *Kytos* project and was developed to be used with *Kytos* controller.